esmith443/Verizon-ONT-Bypass/README.md

     - Username: root
     - Password is the password you set in settings.

-- You will need to run this command in the UDM PRO console.
 > [!IMPORTANT]
 > This part only works if your lan network is not a 192.168.1.X subnet.
 >